-Forest professionals are considered trusted advisors in the stewardship of forest lands and ecosystems in BC
+Forest professionals are trusted in the stewardship of forest lands and ecosystems in BC.

-- A. The public is confident that members are independent and acting in the public's interest. - B. First Nations view forest professionals as trusted advisors on the land base. - C.Members understand and embrace their role in enhancing trust.
+- A. The public is confident that members are independent and acting in the public's interest. - B. First Nations trust forest professionals. - C. Members understand and embrace their role in enhancing trust.

-Our successes in year one of the plan include: raising awareness within the members about the link between independence and social licence; and ensuring our members understand their role in enhancing public trust.
+Our successes in year two of the plan included: raising awareness within the public about forest management; and ensuring our members understand their role in enhancing public trust.

 Forest professionals are trusted to manage the forest lands and ecosystems of BC in a manner that will sustain them for generations to come.
 Surveys have told us that we are already a highly trusted profession but that doesn't mean that we can take our eye off the ball.
 Ensuring that we continue to enhance trust is critical to our future as an association.
-Specifically important to council in year two is to ensure that the public remains confident that our members are independent.
+Specifically important to council in year three is to ensure the public remains confident that our members are independent.
 Forest professionals are hired by governments, consultants, industry, First Nations, environmental groups and others because they have the training to ensure that the social license to operate in the forests is maintained.
-Trust is earned, and forest professionals have been successfully working with many First Nations communities over the vears.
+Trust is earned, and forest professionals have been successfully working with many First Nations communities over the years.
 Continued work with First Nations is a priority for council this year, as is ensuring our members continue to understand their role in enhancing trust.

-To achieve the outcome and objectives of this priority area, the association will undertake a number of strategies and tasks over the next vear which include:
+To achieve the outcome and objectives of this policy area, the association will undertake a number of strategies and tasks over the next vear which include:

-- · Initiating conversations with the public on stewardship issues: - · Developing a strategy for enhanced engagement with First Nations; - · Supporting our members in building stronger trust through increasing awareness around their role and ways to foster it, and; - Working with members to ensure they understand the link between professional independence and social license.
+- · Initiating conversations with the public on stewardship issues: - · Implementing the strategy for enhanced engagement with First Nations; - · Developing ideas for members on new community engagement strategies; and - Working with members to ensure they understand the link between professional independence and social license.